Münsterschwarzach Abbey: Carolingian nunnery

 The abbey, dedicated to the Holy Saviour, the Virgin Mary and Saint Felicity, was founded before 788 as a nunnery.
 It was a private foundation of the Carolingian ruling house: the abbesses were daughters of the imperial family, for example Theodrada (d.
 853), a daughter of Charlemagne.
-After the death of the last Carolingian abbess, Bertha, in 877, the nuns left the abbey and it was taken over by Benedictines from "Megingaudshausen".
+After the death of the last Carolingian abbess, Bertha, in 877, the nuns left the abbey and it was taken over by Benedictine monks from Megingaudshausen.

+In 2025 the monastery has close links to the Communität Casteller Ring order.